Plastics Project

 Princeton High School - Class of 2025

-Bengu Bulbul is an intern for the Environmental Education Fund as well as a volunteer for the Ridgeview Conservancy, focusing on preserving nature, exposing youth to nature, trail maintenance, and more… She actively contributes to many environmental initiatives in her community and is also a member of the environmental club at her school, Students for Animal Advocacy and Environmental Action.
-Apart from her environmental work, Bengu is also passionate about singing.
+Bengu Bulbul is an intern for the Environmental Education Fund as well as a volunteer and leader for the Ridgeview Conservancy, focusing on preserving nature, preserving old forests, exposing youth to nature and trail maintenance.
+She actively contributes to many environmental initiatives in her community and is also a member of the environmental club at her school, Students for Animal Advocacy and Environmental Action.
+Apart from her environmental work, Bengu is the founder of the Middle Eastern Student Association at her school, and she's a part of the PHS Choir as well as the cappella group Around 8.